Himanshu031194/PortfolioProjects/README.md

 # Portfolio Projects
-This Repository will hold the portfolio projects for Data Analyst
+This Repository will hold the code and queries from the portfolio projects for Data Analyst